 Take a look at this video for a quick refresher.

-You cannot run a new checklist from a template, because guests don’t have permission to see the green ‘Run checklist button’.
-(However you can start new checklists if an admin in the organization sends you a checklist run link or a template share link set to allow you to run checklists).
+You cannot run a workflow because guests don’t have permission to see the “Run Workflow” button.
+However, you can run workflows if an admin in the organization sends you a workflow run link or a workflow share link set to allow you to run workflows.

-For the same reason above, you don’t have permission to see the green ‘New blank template’ or ‘New pre-made template’ buttons.
+For the same reason above, you don’t have permission as a guest to see the “New” button.

-Where did my completed tasks or checklist go?
+Where did my completed tasks or workflow run go?

-Once you have completed tasks, or a whole checklist, it will disappear from your home dashboard and Inbox.
-You won’t be able to find them again, so if you accidentally completed it without finishing your work, contact a member or admin of the organization to re-activate the checklist for you.
+Once you have completed tasks or completed a workflow run, it will disappear from your Process Street inbox.
+You won’t be able to find them again, so if you accidentally completed it without finishing your work, contact a member or admin of your organization and they can re-activate it for you.

-If you are demoted from an admin or a member to a guest, you will be removed from all groups, and will not be able to see the checklists of other users.
-You can see still see and work on checklists and tasks that have been assigned to you, as described above.
+If you are demoted from a full member or a free member to a guest, you will be removed from all groups, and will not be able to see the workflow runs of other users.
+You can see still see and work on workflow runs and tasks that have been assigned directly to you, as described above.

-Head straight to your Process Street Inbox to start working on those checklists and tasks!
+Head straight to your Process Street Inbox to start working on those workflow runs and tasks!